Your web browser is outdated and may be insecure

 If you are off work sick for more than 4 weeks this is likely to be considered as long term sickness absence.
 Both you and your employer should continue to follow the sickness absence policy.

 The RCN expects all health and social care employers to give support to any staff who are absent due to long COVID; this should include financial and employment support.
-However, if after taking medical advice, it appears unlikely that a staff member will be able to return to work it is not automatically unfair for their employer to seek to terminate their contract.
+However, if after taking medical advice, it appears unlikely that a staff member will be able to return to work in the future, it is not automatically unfair for their employer to seek to terminate their contract.
 This can be complex area so you should seek support from the RCN

 Your fitness to work is a matter between you and your GP and is described in your fit note.
 Legally, this is only “advice” to an employer, and they may wish to take further medical advice, for example from an occupational health specialist.